-The German Environment Agency (UBA), together with the Federal Ministry for the Environment (BMUV), is not only the initiator of the German Ecodesign Award but also has a significant role in the evaluation and quality control of the submissions together with the project advisory board and the jury.
-In this short interview, Lisa Cerny, who has been in charge of the project from the beginning as an employee of the UBA, explains the standards of good design from an environmental point of view.
+The German Environment Agency (UBA), together with the Federal Ministry for the Environment, is not only the initiator of the Federal Ecodesign Award, but is also closely involved in the evaluation and quality review of submissions, alongside the Advisory Board and the Jury.
+In this short interview, Lisa Cerny, who has been supporting the project at the German Environment Agency from the very beginning, explains what constitutes good design from an environmental perspective.

 Please briefly introduce yourself and your tasks at UBA and tell us what you like about it.